kasei/kineo/README.md

 A simple line-based query format (equivalent to a subset of SPARQL) allows querying the data.

-Triple patterns can be joined and results filtered:
+Triple patterns can be joined and results filtered (with expressions encoded in postfix notation):

 ```
 % cat geo.q